 Occupational health management

-During 2015 our Occupational hygiene monitoring programme included measurement of noise, illumination, respirable dust (including metals and silica in dust), inhalable dust (including manganese), organic vapours, fumes and legionella (a water-borne bacterium that can cause legionnaires’ disease).
+During 2016, our Occupational hygiene monitoring programme included measurement of noise levels, illumination, respirable dust (including crystalline silica and manganese), organic vapours and legionella (a water-borne bacterium that can cause legionnaires’ disease).

-Dust and noise, as our identified critical health risks with critical control monitoring plans, are explained in more detail in the next few pages.
+Dust and noise, identifed as critical health risks, are examined in greater detail in subsequent pages.

 - localised, eg from blasting, loading trucks, crushing ore, or transfer by conveyor;